Following system colour scheme Selected dark colour scheme Selected light colour scheme

 )

 The case of a keyword argument name matching the variable name of its value is prevalent among Python libraries.
-This verbosity and redundancy discourages use of named arguments and reduces readability by increasing visual noise.
+This redundancy discourages use of named arguments and reduces readability by increasing visual noise.

 Rationale

-We contend that a simple syntactic sugar used to simplify this common pattern which would confer numerous benefits:
+We contend that a simple syntactic sugar used to simplify this common pattern would confer numerous benefits:

 Encourages use of named arguments

-This syntax would encourage the use of named arguments, thereby increasing readability and reducing bugs from argument transposition.
+By reducing the visual noise that established keyword argument syntax can cause, this syntax would encourage the use of named arguments, thereby increasing readability and reducing bugs from argument transposition.

 Reduces verbosity